 Waynesburg University offers student athletes the chance to compete against quality competition in appealing locations during Spring Break.
 The baseball, golf, softball, and tennis teams regularly travel to warmer climates to start their seasons.
-Each may sport conducts some type of fundraising campaign by the student athletes to help finance the cost of trips.
+Each sport may conduct some type of fundraising campaign by the student athletes to help finance the cost of trips.